From mountain peaks and cascading glaciers to archipelago and lush coasts.

 An alternative detour to the E6, with a magnificent view of the ocean and archipelago.

-Going from Jektvik to Kilboghamn you cross the Arctic Circle at 66 degrees northern latitude.
-On this journey you will also encounter many other unique natural phenomena.
+Going from Jektvik to Kilboghamn you will cross the Arctic Circle at 66 degrees northern latitude.
+On this journey you will also encounter many unique natural phenomena.